2012 West Lothian Council election

 The 2012 West Lothian Council election took place on 3 May 2012 to elect members of West Lothian Council.
 The election used the 9 wards created as a result of the Local Governance (Scotland) Act 2004, with each ward electing three or four Councillors using the single transferable vote system form of proportional representation, with 33 Councillors being elected.
 The Bathgate Ward gained an additional seat for the 2012 elections.
 The election saw Labour remain the largest party on the Council as they gained 2 seats.
 The Scottish National Party (SNP) also made 2 net gains and significantly increased their vote share, outpolling Labour in terms of votes cast.
 The Conservatives retained their single seat on the Council and so to did the Independents.
 The Action to Save St. John's Hospital group were completely wiped out from the authority losing all of their 3 seats.

-Following the election the Labour formed a minority administration with the support of the Conservative and Independent Councillors.
+Following the election the Labour Party formed a minority administration with the support of the Conservative and Independent Councillors.
 This replaced the SNP minority administration which had been supported by the Conservative and Action to Save St. John's Hospital group Councillors from 2007-2012.